Can using lube during sex prevent STIs?

 Can commercial lubes (that are suggested to be used during sexual intercourse) decrease the possibility of being infected by STIs (sexual transmitted infections)?

-When shopping for lubrication, be careful not to confuse lube with spermicidal jelly or foam.
+It’s also worth noting that there's a distinction to make between lubricants to reduce friction and the use of spermicidal jelly or foam.
 These contraceptive products contain the chemical nonoxynol-9, also known as N-9, which kills sperm.
-However, spermicide can also irritate or damage sensitive skin in the genital area, making you more susceptible to STIs.
-Be on the lookout for condoms coated with N-9 or lubes containing N-9.
-Although these rubbers may offer an extra dose of pregnancy prevention, the N-9 can up the chances of STI transmission.
+While this chemical may be effective at preventing pregnancy, it can also irritate or damage sensitive skin in the genital area, making a person more susceptible to STIs.
+If you’re looking for STI protection, it may be wise to avoid condoms coated with N-9 or lubes containing N-9.

 Using condoms properly is the most effective way to protect against STIs and getting wetter can make it better!

 Can’t find information on the site about your health concern or issue?